I firmly believe every household should have these natural remedies for food poisoning. I should know…

 Remedy #3: Oregano Oil

 Oregano oil is a very impressive antibacterial.
 It is effective against a variety of bacteria, fungus, and even some viruses.
-It is my go-to for ANY bacterial infection.
+It is my go-to for ANY bacterial infection but I treat it like a would any antibiotic, only when necessary.
 I highly recommend keeping a bottle on hand.

 There are even reports of people using oregano oil for MRSA infections, and this was one of the treatments I recommended for a client who had a c-diff infection.
 I also used oregano oil in the topical mixture to cure an antibiotic resistant staph infection, you can read about that recipe here.